peterpakos/checkipaconsistency/README.rst

    `requirements.txt <https://github.com/peterpakos/checkipaconsistency/blob/master/requirements.txt>`__

-If you spot any problems or have any improvement ideas then feel free to open an issue and I will be glad to look at it for you.
+If you spot any problems or have any improvement ideas then feel free to open an issue and I will be glad to look into it for you.

 Installation
 ------------

 A recommended way of installing the tool is pip install.

-Once installed, a command line tool ``cipa`` will be available.
+Once installed, a command line tool ``cipa`` should be available in your system's PATH.

 pip install
 ~~~~~~~~~~~